Updated November 2017

 Here our tester stays comfy and warm in the breezy, beautiful, variable spring conditions found in the Eastern Sierra.

-models had a great cut, with long enough lengths in the arms and torso.
+models had an ideal cut, with long enough lengths in the arms and torso.
 The Patagonia R3

 , and the Patagonia Performance Better Sweater